‘K6’ Indian Contingent at Cassel

 Groom Akbar Khan’s grave at Wormhoudt Commonwealth War Graves Cemetery

 In addition, the War Diary of the 25th Animal Transport Company authored by its commanding officer, Major J.G.
-Wainwright, describes a march from their main base in Marquette-lez-Lille to an encampment in the grounds of ‘a chateau‘ in Winnezeele on 22nd May 1940.
+Wainwright, describes a march from their main base in Marquette-lez-Lille to an encampment in the grounds of a chateau in the hamlet of Le Temple near Winnezeele on 22nd May 1940.
 The 25th Company were ordered to march north towards Zudycoote on 27th-28th May 1940 and reached the Dunkirk beaches later that day (28th May).

 During this chaotic time for the retreating BEF, there are several accounts which describe the scene at ‘Dead Horse Corner’ that the British encountered on their arrival at Cassel on May 25th.
 These were French military horses that had been hit by shellfire or air raids and were lying in gruesome poses just outside the Cemetery on D933 cobbled road that ascends into Cassel.